 Center of gravity

 by Chris Woodford.
-Last updated: September 29, 2013.
+Last updated: March 20, 2021.

-Photo: A tightrope walker has an instinctive command of physics.
-You might think the pie he's carrying is just a funny little touch, but it's more important than it looks: it gives the walker an easy way to redistribute his weight and quickly correct any wobbles that could send him to the ground.
-Photo by courtesy of Defense Imagery.
+she's carrying is just a funny little touch, but it's more important than it looks: it gives the walker an easy way to redistribute her weight and quickly correct any wobbles that could send her to the ground.

 What is "center of gravity"?

 Photo: Why does center of gravity matter?
 If you want to fly an aircraft safely, having a balanced load is important.
-Left: This giant C-5 Aircraft is having its center of gravity calculated in a special weight and balance hangar at Edwards Air Force Base in California.
+1) This giant C-5 Aircraft is having its center of gravity calculated in a special weight and balance hangar at Edwards Air Force Base in California.
 Photo by Derek Lawrence.
-Right: A helicopter carrying a side load has its center of gravity shifted to the left, as we look at the picture.
+2) A helicopter carrying a side load has its center of gravity shifted to the left, as we look at the picture.
 The pilot has to adjust the pitch of the rotors

 Why do tall things topple over?